How Old Do You Have To Be To Buy Stocks? – Start Investing Early

 Research Financial Statistics

-Take the time to learn how to read these disclosures, also known as SEC reports, and familiarize yourself with the most common terms you see there – things like dividend and earnings per share.
+Learn to interpret these disclosures (SEC reports) and familiarize yourself with common terms like dividend and earnings per share.

 Take Some Classes